Rule 5101:4-2-01 | Food assistance: initial application process.

 (A) How does an individual apply for supplemental nutrition assistance program (SNAP) benefits?

 (1) The application process begins with a request for SNAP.
-Upon request to apply, the county agency shall provide the individual with all of the following forms:
+Upon request to apply, the county agency shall provide the individual or authorized representative with all of the following forms: